We do not have many litters, but those we do have are very carefully planned and are always consistent with our clear set of priorities:

 We will always be available to answer questions and give advice as long as you own the dog.
 If you have purchased a show potential puppy, we will be available to mentor you for your Dal's show career, and we will provide advice and guidance if you decide to breed your quality Dal.
 We will want to stay in touch.

 What does a Proctor Puppy cost?
-Puppies are priced between $1,800 and $2,000.
+Puppies are priced between $2,000 and $2,200, effective January 1, 2020.
 Puppies that will not be used as part of a breeding program will be sold outright to their new owner.
 The puppies that have breeding and show potential will be sold on a co-ownership with us.

 Most of our puppies are spoken for before they are born.
 Therefore, we do accept deposits.
 The $200 deposit goes towards the purchase price of the pup and determines your priority in selecting your pup.
 With your deposit, you state your preferences -- price range, color (black or liver, lightly or heavily marked), sex, etc. The more general your criteria, the better chance there will be a puppy for you.
 You will then pick your puppy in the order of our receipt of your deposit when the litter is about 7 to 8 weeks old.
 If we do not have a puppy that meets your specification, we will refund your deposit, or you can move it to a future litter.
 We are making a commitment to you, and you to us.
 We do not refund deposits if you change your mind or purchase a puppy elsewhere.

-We will be involved with three litters in 2018.
-Please see the "CURRENT LITTER" page for photos and details on the three breedings.
-Deposits are being accepted at this time.
+We will be having only one litter in 2020.
+Please see the "CURRENT LITTER" page for photos and details on this breeding as they become available.
+Deposit are being accepted at this time.

 In addition, we are always happy to refer prospective puppy owners to other breeders across the United States that share our commitment to health and temperament.